 - Keep moving the right end to fold all the way around and over your left end of the dough.

 - Finally, push the right end under the left to make your knot.
-Place all your buns on parchment paper.
+Place all your buns in a greased muffin tin.

-- Brush them over with plantmilk, cover in cling film and let rise for at least 45 minutes.
-Ensure that your cling film is NOT touching the buns at all.
+- Brush them over with milk, cover in cling film and let rise for at least 45 minutes.
+Ensure that your cling film is NOT touching the buns.

 FOR THE BLUEBERRY FILLING